khuan86/khuan86.github.io/_portfolio/00_zanui_cms_customers.md

 published: true
 ---

 Note: This is an ongoing project that is currently a work-in-progress.
-I have quickly mocked my ideas in Balsamiq (as shown at the bottom) and have begun recreating in Figma.
+I used Balsamiq for my wireframes and have begun recreating in Figma.

 ### Overview
 As you can imagine, the customer service reps already have most of their hands full while they're on the phone with customers; they desperately need a better system so that they are able to assist their customers in a quick and efficient manner.
 It was a no-brainer that this admin section was going to be the first problem to tackle.